 Ultrasonic and VCN Cleaning

-Ultrasonics, since sonics cannot penetrate solid surfaces, and sprays are line of sight cleaning methods.
+Ultrasonics, since sonics cannot penetrate solid surfaces, and sprays are line-of-sight cleaning methods.
 If we cannot see the contaminant, we usually don’t clean it.
-Treatments following cleaning such as passivation, sterilization and other surface treatment processes are not effective on dirty internal surfaces.
+Treatments following cleaning, such as passivation, sterilization, and other surface treatments, are ineffective on dirty internal surfaces.

 When interior cleaning of your part is required, we recommend using the VCN process with our ultrasonic cleaning system.

-The video demonstrates how combining VCN and ultrasonics into one unit can clean the inside and outside of your part.
-We generally subject your part to the VCN process first.
-After typically VCN processing for 1 to 2 minutes, an ultrasonic cycle completes the cleaning.
+The video demonstrates how combining VCN and ultrasonics into a single unit can clean both the inside and outside of your part.
+We usually subject your part to the VCN process first.
+After the typical VCN processing for 1 to 2 minutes, an ultrasonic cycle completes the cleaning.
 For difficult parts, alternating one to two-minute VCN and ultrasonic cycles is recommended.